View as Map

 Karamelo King

-This place started as a hot dog stand and now it’s the king of late-night Tucson tacos.
-The owner, Rafael, keeps it simple with his carne asada, but trust us, it’s the best in town.
-And if you’re feeling adventurous, try their caramelos with juicy birria on a corn tortilla.
-Oh, and don’t forget to check out the Hielitos (Mexican ice pops) in the freezer – they’re a sweet way to end your meal
+This place started as a hot dog stand and now it’s the king of late-night tacos in The Old Pueblo.
+Rafael, the owner, keeps it simple with his carne asada, but trust that it’s among the best in town.
+If you’re feeling adventurous, try the caramelos with juicy birria on a corn tortilla.
+Don’t forget to check out the Hielitos (Mexican ice pops) in the freezer — they’re a sweet way to end your meal.

 La Botana Tacos

 La Botana Tacos is a chill, family-owned spot with over a dozen taco flavors — everything from Carne Asada to Shrimp Tacos, your choice of tortilla, and mix-and-match deals that include tasty sides like Cilantro Rice and Mexican Slaw.
-They’ve got gluten-free tacos, vegetarian tacos, and 2-for-1 margaritas as well!
+There are gluten-free tacos, vegetarian tacos, and 2-for-1 margaritas, as well!

 La Fresita West

-The neighborhood fave where you can fill up on everything from steak ranchero and chiles to, of course, top-notch tacos for breakfast, lunch, and dinner alike.
-The corn tortillas are homemade and always served up fresh, and they’ve also got some seriously good fruit shakes.
+This is a neighborhood favorite where you can fill up on everything from steak ranchero and chiles to top-notch tacos for breakfast, lunch, and dinner.
+The corn tortillas are homemade and always served up fresh, and there are also some seriously good fruit shakes.

 a plate of food on a table